 In a factory locked device, the SecSi Sector is protected when the device is shipped from the factory.
 The SecSi Sector cannot be modified in any way.
-The device is available preprogrammed with a random, secure ESN only.
+The device is available preprogrammed with a random, secure ESN only

-In the Top Boot device the ESN will be at addresses 1FF000h-1FF007h in word mode (or addresses 3FE000h-3FE00Fh in byte mode).
+In devices that have an ESN, the Top Boot device will have the 16-byte ESN, with the starting address of the ESN will be at the bottom of the lowest 8 Kbyte boot sector at addresses F8000h-F8007h in word mode (or 1F0000h-1F000Fh in byte mode).